 What Damage Does The Aphid Honeydew Cause?

-Honeydew, especially from aphids, is both a symptom and a direct threat.
+Honeydew or nectar, especially from aphids, is both a symptom and a direct threat.

 This sticky substance will begin dripping down once aphid infestations become severe, leaving sticky residue on walkways, walls, and windows.